 Horney's Three Neurotic 'Solutions' to Alleviate Anxiety

+I do not agree with Karen Horney's personality theory; but her personality typology is a useful heuristic tool for analyzing personality.
 "In The Feminist Legacy of Karen Horney, Marcia Westkott identifies Karen Horney's "three neurotic 'solutions' to basic anxiety" as ideal types.

 "Horney's best-known theoretical construct is most often identified with her typology of neurosis.
 The neurotic types are character strategies that individuals create to cope with the anxiety-hostility conflict.
 If anxiety predominates, the sense of helplessness and fear prevails.
 Like the child's admiration for what it fears, the solution for neurotic anxiety is self-effacement, compliance, and excessive admiration.
 This is the compliant or dependent type.
 Conversely, when hostility is employed defensively, aggression, power, and domination prevail.
 These are characteristics of the hostile or domineering type.
 Because anxiety and hostility are interlocking components of neurotic character structure, each type incorporates the other.
 Hence, beneath neurotic compliance and admiration smolders a rage for revenge, and beneath neurotic aggression and domination naked terror hides.